Why get an energy audit?

 Utility Audits

 Public utility companies perform no-cost energy audits of businesses, including farms.
 These audits are available for assessing electricity or natural gas use, typically for lighting, refrigeration, heating systems, and other custom measures.
-You must participate in an audit conducted by the public utility to be eligible for their financial incentives (which can cover from 50-70% of retrofit costs).
+You must participate in an audit conducted by the public utility to be eligible for some of their financial incentives.

 If you are a municipal power customer, call your power company about audits or incentives.
 They may offer no-cost or discounted audits or some prescriptive financial incentives.